gtanner/qrcode-terminal/README.md

     qrcode.generate('This will be a QRCode with error level Q!', {errorLevel: 'Q'});

+A type number may be specified as an integer in the range 1..40 in order to set the data capacity, according to this [reference table][qrcode-demo-reference]:

+    qrcode.generate('This will be a QRCode with data capacity type 7', {typeNumber: 7});

 Instead of the default behavior, you can pass a callback to handle the output:

     qrcode.generate('http://github.com', function (qrcode) {